Patent Litigation Finance

 Asymmetric upside, defined downside

-Each investment is underwritten to a minimum 10× damages-to-capital ratio, creating strong return potential on winning cases.
-Losses on any single case are limited to the capital deployed in that matter, and a portfolio of cases diversifies binary outcome risk.
+Each investment is underwritten to a minimum 10× damages-to-capital ratio, reflecting the disciplined relationship between committed capital and anticipated damages.
+Capital deployed in any single case is limited to the committed amount for that matter, and a portfolio of cases diversifies binary outcome risk.

 01